OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

 In some cases, the attacker has access to information (model, model parameters, etc.) that can allow him to directly build adversarial examples.
 One example is to directly use the model's gradient to find the best perturbation to add to the input data to evade the model.

 --------------------------------------
-## Sensitive training data disclosure through use
+## Sensitive training data disclosure through use (Confidentiality issue)
 The model discloses sensitive training data or is abused to do so.

 ### Model output discloses sensitive data